Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Methods

 for some penalty parameter $\rho$.
 Lastly, $\alpha_{Z}$ is updated via

+Equations \ref{eqt:subproblem-1} and \ref{eqt:subproblem-2} can be further split into row-wise constrained Lasso problems, which can be solved efficiently via an inner-loop ADMM scheme.
+This is helpful for dealing with large-scale datasets, if memory is limited, and for acceleration if distributed computational resources are available.
+For small to moderate problem sizes, coordinate descent (CD) is empirically more efficient and simpler to implement.
+We briefly outline the CD updates for \ref{eqt:subproblem-1}; updates for \ref{eqt:subproblem-2} follows analogously.
+After rescaling and simplifying notation, the subproblem reduces to

+where $V$ and $H$ are fixed.
+CD updates one entry $W_{ir}$ at a time by solving a one-dimensional quadratic subproblem, yielding the closed-form update

+where $\Pi_{[0,B_W]}(\cdot)$ denotes projection onto the feasible interval.
+Note that missing entries in $M$ do not affect the updates, since the auxiliary variable $Z$ serves as a fully observed surrogate within ADMM.
+For full derivations and implementation, see Appendix \ref{sec:appendix_admm}.

+There is a closed form solution for equation \ref{eqt:subproblem-3}, since both terms in equation \ref{eqt:subproblem-3} are in Frobenius-norm, so $Z$ can be optimized entry-wise.
+Specifically, we have the following closed-form solution for $Z^{(i+1)}$:

-Equations \ref{eqt:subproblem-1} and \ref{eqt:subproblem-2} can be further split into row-wise constrained Lasso problems and there is a closed form solution for equation \ref{eqt:subproblem-3}.
-The optimization details are further discussed in Appendix \ref{sec:appendix_admm}.
-Given the flexibility of ADMM, a similar procedure can also be used with other regularizations.
+where $\mathbbm{1}$ is a 1-matrix with appropriate dimension and $\oslash$ is the Hadamard division.
+The optimization details within each step are further discussed in Appendix \ref{sec:appendix_admm}.
+Given the flexibility of ADMM, a similar procedure can also be used with other regularizations, if desired.

 {\bf Convergence of the optimization procedure} \quad The convergence hinges on the careful selection of the penalty parameter $\rho$.
 Informally, imposing the constraint $\rho \geq \sqrt{2}$ on the penalty parameter $\rho$ guarantees monotonicity of the optimization procedure, and that it will converge to a {\em local} minimum.
 Integrating this constraint with the adaptive selection of $\rho$ \cite{xu2017adaptive}, we obtain an efficient optimization procedure for \ref{eqt:model}.
 Formally, this can be stated as the following proposition.